CargoVIS in the warehouse

 At Gebüder Weiss, the data expert is the internal contact for all matters relating to CargoVIS and the "interface" to DIVIS customer support.
 So far, Pflotsch has only had the best experience: "The DIVIS technicians are always available when needed and offer quick help," confirms Pflotsch.
 Since the launch of the plant in August 2016, however, he only needed to seek support twice.

 At Gebrüder Weiss, the planning and installation of the solutions at the Memmingen, Wolfurt and Aldingen sites is recalled equally positive.
-"The projects ran smoothly and lasted three months each", says project manager Diana Koplenig (picture left).
+"The projects ran smoothly and lasted three months each", says project manager Diana Koplenig (pictured right).
 "DIVIS has adapted very flexibly to the schedule changes that occurred at the new building in Memmingen," emphasizes Koplenig.

 With CargoVIS, Gebrüder Weiss has significantly accelerated its processes, minimized complaints and further improved service quality.
 "The video surveillance is highly valued by our customers and partners CTL and Dialog and is just as indispensable for us as a fire alarm system," says Markus Nigsch in a nutshell.